beerpsi/osutop/README.md

 To get a specific name, pipe the output to grep:

     ./osutop-repeats.sh -u mrlacpeanut -k api_key | grep "search term"
+# Problems:

+Suppress jq error messages (if you see

+    jq: error (at <stdin>:0): Cannot index array with string "error"

+it means that the API is valid.)

 # TODOs:
 - Add sorting by total weighted pp gained from a song
 - Support for private servers